Honoré Daumier: Sculptures

-There can be no doubt about the authenticity of Daumier's Ratapoil and his Emigrants.
-The self-portrait in bronze as well as the bust of Louis XIV have been frequently debated over the last 100 years, but the general tenor is to accept them as originals by Daumier.

 Daumier created many figurines that he subsequently used as models for his paintings.
 One of Daumier's most well-known figurines, titled The Heavy Burden, features a woman and her child.
 The woman is carrying something, possibly a large bag; the figurine is about 14 inches tall.
 Oliver W. Larkin states that "One sees in the clay the mark of Daumier's swift fingers as he nudged the skirt into windblown folds and used a knife blade or the end of a brush handle to define the clasped arms and the wrinkles of the cloth over the breast.
 In oil, he could only approximate this small masterpiece most successfully in two canvases were once owned by Arsene Alexandre."

 Daumier made several paintings of The Heavy Burden.
 The woman and her child look like they are being pushed by the wind, and Daumier used this as a metaphor of the greater forces they were actually fighting against.
-The greater forces that Daumier wanted to show that they were trying to fight were the Revolution, the government, and poverty.
 The woman and her child in the painting are outlined by a very dark shadow.